 The standard Warmlite Triple includes both the THIN (1.8″ thickness= 3.6″ “loft”) and THICK (3.8″ thickness= 7.6″ “loft”) removable tops (equivalent to 11.2″ loft combined), attached with parallel rows of separating zippers along each side and across the foot, so there can be no cold zipper line when THICK or BOTH tops are used.
 Usually the THIN top is used down to 25° (summer range), the THICK top down to -10°, and the combination for quick warm up, or winter use down to -60° F. (- 75 to -80 reported by hardy Alaskans!)

-Comfort ranges are greater than for any other bag of similar thickness due to controllable warmth of vapor barrier.
-Uniform thickness and dual zips let you move as you wish and stay warm, so you won’t get stiff and sore from staying in one position all night.
-(If you’ve experienced cold nights in bags with separate pads, you know how any attempt to roll over makes you COLD when crushed insulation below is exposed: you soon learn “don’t move”, then wake up stiff & sore.)
+Comfort ranges are greater than for any other bag of similar thickness due to controllable warmth and capture of moisture by vapor barrier.
+Uniform thickness and dual zips let you move as you wish while staying warm, so you won’t get stiff and sore from staying in one position all night.
+If you’ve experienced cold nights in bags with separate pads, you know how any attempt to roll over makes you COLD when crushed insulation below is exposed: you soon learn “don’t move” then wake up stiff & sore.

 For use outside a good shelter, spray on water repellent recently applied is best for dew or drip protection.
-Bags without VB always get wet from the INSIDE humidity condensing in the insulation, even with no outer cover.
-ANY material (“breathable” or not) laid over ANY sleeping bag greatly increases condensation even with VB.
-Goretex (which is as good a vapor BARRIER as urethane coatings), was removed from use on bag exteriors because it CAUSED the bags to ALWAYS get WET.
-“Driloft” replacement is justified “because it only gets the bags half as wet”.
-I prefer a DRY bag!
+Bags without Vapor Barrier always get wet from the inside due to users humidity condensing in the insulation, even with no outer cover.
+Any material (“breathable” or not) laid over any sleeping bag greatly increases condensation even with Vapor Barrier.
 Don’t put any waterproof cover or bivy sack over any bag you want to keep dry!

-A 1 mil. plastic drop cloth works best for ground protection, plus gives an area for your pack, boots and other gear. (note that we sell WP covers and bivys because dumb people demand them, not because they make any sense!)
+A thin, plastic drop cloth or a Warmlite Footprint works best for ground protection, plus gives an area for your pack, boots and other gear.

 Life of insulation: If you lie on the insulation in your sleeping bag or parka, and then move sideways to turn over, you put shearing force on the insulation.
 That tears synthetic insulations, and rolls Down into pieces of “string” from which it will never recover.
 Stuffing your bag or parka does the same thing, plus puts excessive loads on seams.
 Prior to 1966 we had people bring 2 to 3 year old bags in to restore loft, and we found the lost loft was entirely due to “strings” of Down caused by lying on it.
 Since 1966 our bags with pads IN them have never had that problem.
 If you are using a bag loose on a separate pad, put some straps on the bag bottom to hold it securely to the pad, and shift as much of the Down out to sides and top as you can so you won’t lie on it.
 To pack a bag, always carefully fold and roll it.
 Uniform end compression of the roll to fit in a sack won’t harm it.
 Don’t stuff anything you don’t want to rapidly destroy!